-So what to do and how to use water in an effective manner?
+What to do and how to use water in an effective manner while camping?

 It isn’t difficult, Understanding how to use outdoor water sources in a safe manner, but does require some patience.
 Generally there are three ways to make drinking water safe: boiling, filtering, and chemicals.